yazdipour/notes/notes/docker.md

 * CMD instruction specifies what command you want to run when the container starts up.
 * If we don't specify CMD instruction in the Dockerfile, Docker will use the default command defined in the base image.
 * **The CMD instruction doesn’t run when building the image, it only runs when the container starts up.**
-* You can specify the command in either exec form which is preferred or in shell form.
+* You can specify the command in either form which is preferred or in shell form.
 * `CMD ["echo","hello"]`

 #### COPY